-Registering to vote keeps your credit referencing up to date as well as ensuring you will be able to vote if another snap general election is called.
+Registering to vote keeps your credit reference up to date as well as ensuring you will be able to vote.
 If you are already registered to vote, you do not need to do so again.

-You need to provide your date of birth and National Insurance number.
+You need to provide your date of birth and National Insurance number for verification purposes.
 The easiest place to find your National Insurance number is on official paperwork such as your National Insurance card, payslips or letters from the Department for Work and Pensions (DWP) or HM Revenue and Customs (HMRC).
-If you can't find it, you can use the HMRC enquiry service (Gov.uk).
+If you can't find it, you can use the HMRC enquiry service - GOV.UK.

-For further information on recent changes to voter registration please read our FAQ's (PDF).
+For further information on voter registration please read our PDF document FAQ's.

 Credit reference agencies